berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 ![](https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcQzrLHmk190OIaf1
 -xqLtrpW-BYa-yWwYHL58ZZBqQw6AVbqSZ2qw)

-  * For quoted expressions, `eval` returns the expression that was quoted.
+  * For quoted expressions, `mc-eval` returns the expression that was quoted.

+Recall that the Racket parser automatically transforms the expression `'(text of quotation)` into the expression `(quote text of quotation)`.

 Quotations have the form `(quote <text-of-quotation>)`: